2025 Bank Holidays in Australia

 Non-working

-*King’s Birthday – In most states this is celebrated in June.
-However, Western Australia and Queensland have decided to move the holiday to a different date to avoid clashes with other state holidays.
+*King’s Birthday – In most states this is celebrated on Mon 9 June 2025.
+However, Queensland and Western Australia hold the King’s Birthday public holiday on different dates to avoid clashes with other events (QLD on 6 October 2025, and WA on 29 September 2025)

 Learn more about Australia’s Holidays